codeaprendiz/learn_dsa_and_problems/home/list/easy/taskset_easy_list/task_001_single_linked_list__append_delete/ReadMe.md

 }
 ```

-Certainly!
 Let's visually represent the steps of appending a node to a linked list using your `appendToList` function.
 We'll use references to `cur` and `newNode` in the graphical representation.

 **Initial LinkedList:**